Alifarmand/FlashCard/README.md

 * Use NPM or Yarn to get the project running.

-## To run the proejct you will need expo
+## To run the proejct you will need expo or emulators

 Open it in the [Expo app](https://expo.io) on your phone to view it.
 If you have yarn, you know what to do, if not just use the npm commands.